Adjunct and Associate

 Hélène Sanfaçon

 Research Interests My research program is aimed at providing a molecular understanding of the replication cycle of plant viruses, with the long-term objective of designing new antiviral strategies.
 In particular, we are studying the function of viral proteins and the interaction between viruses and their host plants.
-Tomato ringspot virus (ToRSV) is a nepovirus and an […]
+Tomato ringspot virus (ToRSV) is a nepovirus and an important pathogen of fruit trees and small fruits in North America.
+Our laboratory is dissecting various steps of the replication cycle.
+In recent years, we have (1) examined the function and cleavage site specificity of the viral proteinase; (2) studied the assembly of viral replication complexes […]

 Juan Saldarriaga